KasturiRanganR4/Counting_Stars_Image/README.md

-# Stars_count_image
+# Counting_Stars_Images
-From a sky picture counting stars
+From a sky picture stars are counted.